Written by: University Relations

 Oklahoma Wesleyan’s student body has been recognized for its diversity, athletic talent and academic achievements.
 Our students are from nearly 30 states and more than 15 different countries.
 Each student has a story that makes him or her a unique part of OKWU culture.

 What unifies our culture, though, is a powerful sense of community—students loving and serving and achieving excellence together.
-Two students who represent this ideal are seniors Chloe Canfield and Aaron Terrill.
+A student who represents this ideal is senior and Aaron Terrill.

 Aaron Terrill is a Senior Financial Economics major with a minor in Accounting.
 Going into college, Aaron knew he wanted to play soccer.
 OKWU had the kind of soccer program he was looking for, and there was a family connection, too.
 His parents are both alumni and his sister Morgan, was also attending when he made his decision to join the OKWU family.